Homemade Pie Crust contains both butter and shortening to make it tender and flakey. The secrets to a perfect crust are easier than you think.

 Making Pies with My Mom

-Every year Mom would make pies for the freezer, so we could have pie during the winter to have for Sunday dinner.
+Every year, Mom would make pies for the freezer so we could have them for Sunday dinner during the winter.
 In total, we made around 15 to 20 apple or apricot pies from the fruit of the two trees we had in our backyard.
-So, yeah, we made a lot of pie crust dough and I learned a lot during those years about it.
+So, yeah, we made a lot of pie crust dough, and I learned a lot during those years about it.

 She would meticulously measure all of her ingredients and mix them carefully only to be disappointed.
 In time she switched to adding hot water to make her crust instead of cold icy water.
 This meant she used less water and the hot water made a crust that held up well for freezing... and she was masterful at making this crust year in and year out.